OWASP/www-project-thick-client-application-security-verification-standard/README.md

 ## Introduction
 The OWASP Thick Client Application Security Verification Standard (TASVS) Project aims to establish an open standard for securing thick client applications.
-This project provides a comprehensive framework for designing, building, and testing technical application security controls, addressing architectural concerns, secure development lifecycle, threat modeling, agile security practices, continuous integration/deployment, serverless environments, and configuration management.
+This project provides a comprehensive framework for designing, building, and testing technical application security controls.

 The TASVS Project fills the gap between the [OWASP Application Security Verification Standard (ASVS)](https://github.com/OWASP/ASVS) for web applications and the [Mobile Application Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
 While the MASVS can be applied to thick client testing, it is not an ideal fit.
 The TASVS Project seeks to create a more suitable standard for these scenarios.